What is Team Drives?

 Move files between Team Drives:

-To move files between Team Drives, you need full access permission to the original Team Drive and at least edit access to the destination Team Drive.
+To move files between Team Drives, you need Manager access to the original Team Drive and at least Contributor access to the destination Team Drive.

 Manage Team Drive files